SarahLiaw/lsing_sw/README.md

 ## Overview
 L-SING (Localized Sparsity Identification for Non-Gaussian Distributions) solves a graph recovery problem: given $n$ i.i.d. from an (unspecified and possibly non-Gaussian) probability distribution, L-SING recovers the local neighborhood structure (local Markov properties) of each variable in the graph.

 This repository includes the codebase and experiment scripts used for our AAAI'25 submission.
+Note that unit tests are still being worked on right now.

 ---